nodes777/gameengine/notesChapter3.md

 Renderable.js lets us defing new instances of shading rectangles using an Renderable Constructor

+Whats a Renderable?
+Just a rect for now?

 # Chapter 3.2: Transforming Renderables

 * Draw Multiple Renderables in different locastions and sizes